 Public involvement plays an important role in the implementation of the Section 542 Program.
-The goals of public involvement in relation to the Section 542 Program are to: 1) promote understanding of the Corps planning, design and construction processes in terms of potential projects; 2) obtain public input regarding challenges, opportunities, constraints, alternatives, outputs, impacts, and costs of potential projects; 3) identification of new projects; and 4) coordinate ecosystem restoration efforts with the efforts of other Federal, state, and local agencies.
+The goals of public involvement in relation to the Section 542 Program are to: 1) promote understanding of the Corps process and the planning, design and construction processes in terms of potential projects; 2) obtain public input regarding problems, opportunities, constraints, alternatives, outputs, impacts, and costs of potential projects; 3) identification of new sites; and 4) coordinate the ecosystem restoration efforts with the efforts of other Federal, state, and local agencies.